by Linda Kush

-Like many people, I began my family history research at my regional National Archives office.
-There was something exciting about the whir of the microfilm machines in that dark room and the eureka moment of finding a missing ancestor on a ship manifest.
 And, while there is probably a U.S. National Archives center near you, today, you don’t have to travel at all to access many of their records.
 The National Archives and Records Administration (NARA) offers a rich trove of online documents, known as Access to Archival Databases (AAD), and it’s completely free.

 This article is about U.S. National Archives files.
 For help finding and using archives in other countries see this article or check out our online courses.

-Digging Into The National Archives Access to Archival Databases (AAD)
+Digging Into The National Archives, Access to Archival Databases (AAD)

-You will find a variety of United States government records including Social Security application and death records, immigration records from the 19th century, Japanese Americans detained during WWII, certain military death and service records, and some unusual databases you may not find elsewhere.
+You will find a variety of United States government records including Social Security application and death records, immigration records from the 19th century, Japanese Americans detained during WWII, certain military death and service records and some unusual databases you may not find elsewhere.

-Here’s a Look at Just Some of the Record Types Found in the National Archives Access to Archival Databases
+Here’s a Look at Just Some of the Record Types Found in the AAD

 Immigration